arcbtc/LNPoS/README.md

 ### LNURLATM – Meatbag ATM, give refunds, accept cash for sats.
 Create withdraw/faucet links.
 Uses more-or-les.
 This function makes use of LNURL-withdraw protocol.
+Uses LNbits LNURLDevice extension.

 #### Setting up
 Launch portal and enter the string from the LNURLDevice extension on LNbits